kdichter/Discord_Bot/README.md

 4. Under the bot's username, you'll see a section called "**TOKEN**"
 5. Click "**Reset Token**" (if it's your first time) or "**Copy**" if the token is already visible
 6. Copy this token and save it somewhere safe (you'll paste it into your ```.env``` file later) <br/>

-    ⚠️ Keep this secret!
-Don't share it with anyone or post it publicly

-7. Invite bot to your server using OAuth2 URL Generator:
+7. Invite the bot to your server using OAuth2 URL Generator:
     1. Still in the [Discord Developer Portal](https://discord.com/developers/applications), click "OAuth2" in the left sidebar
     2. Click "URL Generator" (it's a sub-menu under OAuth2)
     3. In the SCOPES section, check the box for: </br>